rnc/exploder/README.md

 TODO:

-1. Allow working directory to be supplied (e.g. a temporary directory).
-2. Multi-threading fork/join execution when decomposing the unpack/decompress.
+1. Multi-threading fork/join execution when decomposing the unpack/decompress.